+It is usually necessary to pass the theory test before booking a practical test.
+The number on test pass certificate is required when booking a practical test.
 The test starts with an eyesight check, then a test of knowledge of The Highway Code and then a test to check the ability to drive safely.
 If the eyesight test is failed, the exam may not be continued.
-If the eyesight check is passed, the rest of the exam continues and lasts approximately 40 minutes.
+If the eyesight check is passed, the rest of the exam continues and lasts approximately 50 minutes.

-- For comprehensive information on the driving test: Click here
+- More information on the driving test in Northern Ireland

 The candidate needs to take the following to the practical test:

 - Insured and licensed vehicle with L plates

 - Theory test certificate

 - Copy of the appointment letter, or e-mail confirmation for the test date

 - Provisional driving licence (and photographic ID if the licence is a paper version)

 The examiner notifies the candidate immediately after the test if they have passed or failed.
 If they have passed, they can choose to have their driving licence issued automatically.
 The examiner scans the provisional driving licence, and sends the information through electronically to the DVLA.
 A pass certificate is given as proof, until the new driving licence is sent by the DVLA (usually within four weeks).